ayshamukhtar/QuizAppFinal/README.md

 - Light/Dark Mode

-- Sign up to track you records
+- Timer for each question

 - Results Page with your Score

 - Leaderboard page

-- Lets you know if you got the answer correct, when the button turning green and wrong, when the button turns red
+- Lets you know if you got the answer correct, when the button turns green and wrong, when the button turns red

 >How to run the server: